 3. E-mailing campaigning (e-newsletter)

 Regularly send updates to your members and existing clients.
 This will ensure that you stay top of mind of key clients.
 So, what should you share in these e-newsletters?
-Subjects such as upcoming training and workshops, new regulations, market trends, and new projects are always good to share.
+For associations, subjects such as upcoming training and workshops, new regulations, market trends, and new projects are always good to share.
 Also, give a spotlight position to association members.
 For example, create a member of the month section in which you introduce a member and their skills.
 This way, you build authority for both the organization and the members.
 For businesses, you could think along the line of new products, spotlighting employees, showcasing the facilities and projects you have been working on.

 4. Positive external links